Lease Management Drives CAM Billing Accuracy

 Why the "Set It and Forget It" Approach Fails

-• Amendment CAM riders: Tenants frequently negotiate CAM modifications in amendment negotiations.
-The RSF change and new rent schedule get entered; the modified exclusion list doesn't.
+- Amendment CAM riders: Tenants frequently negotiate CAM modifications in amendment negotiations.
+The RSF change and new rent schedule get entered.
+The modified exclusion list does not.

-• Pro-rata share restatements: After a remeasurement, the stated square footage changes.
+- Pro-rata share restatements: After a remeasurement, the stated square footage changes.
 If the pro-rata share is formula-based (rather than a stated percentage), it should update automatically.
-If someone manually overrode it at some point, it won't.
+If someone manually overrode it at some point, it will not.

-The result is systematic billing drift — not errors you catch in the current year, but small wrong-direction differences that compound across multiple reconciliation cycles.
+The result is systematic billing drift.
+These are not errors you catch in the current year.
+They are small wrong-direction differences that compound across multiple reconciliation cycles.

 The 12 Data Fields That Drive CAM Billing